timdeschryver/saraphan-radio/README.md

 ## Development server

-Run `ng serve my-app` for a dev server.
+Run `ng serve providers` for a dev server.
 Navigate to http://localhost:4200/.
 The app will automatically reload if you change any of the source files.
+Run `ng serve shell` for a dev server.
+Navigate to http://localhost:4200/.
+The app will automatically reload if you change any of the source files.

 ## Code scaffolding

 Run `ng g component my-component --project=my-app` to generate a new component.

 ## Build

-Run `ng build my-app` to build the project.
+Run `ng build --prod --project=providers` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ## Running unit tests